anhttran/extreme_3d_faces/README.md

 # Extreme 3D Face Reconstruction: Looking Past Occlusions

-**Please, note that the main part of the code has been released, though we are still testing it to fix possibile glitches.
+**Please, note that the main part of the code has been released, though we are still testing it to fix possible glitches.
 Thank you.**

 Python and C++ code for realistic 3D face modeling from single image using **[our shape and detail regression networks](https://arxiv.org/abs/1712.05083)**